bitfinexcom/bfxfixgw/README.md

 #### Sequence Numbers

-The market data service does not support resend requests or replaying FIX messages.
-When connecting to the market data FIX endpoint, a FIX initiator must either have the correct sequence number or a lower than expected sequence number.
+The market data FIX service does not support resend requests or replaying FIX messages.
+When connecting to the market data FIX endpoint, a FIX initiator must have the correct sequence number, or a lower than expected sequence number.

 The order routing service strictly tracks sequence numbers and does support message storage.
+A FIX initiator can send `ResetSeqNumFlag=Y` on Logon to reset session sequence numbers.

 ### FIX Configuration Examples